The Dollar Zone and the Moneybush

 Cultivating the “moneybush” was thus not only the beginning of an entirely new model of indigenous engagement in a prestigious plantation industry which so far used to be controlled almost exclusively controlled by the colonial elites, but, more important, it was a true shift in capacity, participation and authorship that inevitably marked a new episode of local money in an age of global capitalism.
 In many respects the people of the Dollar Zone became the vanguard of this move and – not without the paradox of irony – the promise that was seemingly inherent to “dollars” at the time, became its very appeal.

 There remains of course much more to tell about the Dollar Zone, its various people and the developments that can be associated with the cultivation of the moneybush: Throughout the second half of the twentieth century, massive monetary turnovers as well as the high initial investments and raising consumption needs went hand in hand with an increased complexity of local financial landscapes.
 This involved the dynamics of tough economic competition and profit orientation on the one hand vs. patronage, cooperation, family-, lineage- and clan-solidarity on the other hand.
-In part it led to new social structures of power, accumulation and inequality among the Badagas.
-Yet the same process involved some of the more salient features of a local monetary culture where honour, devotion, prestige, respect, social and political alliance, social commitment and even love, are often quite explicitly to be shown in terms of monetary expenses or even in the readiness to run into debt.
+In part it led to new social structures of power, accumulation and inequality among Badagas and other inhabitants of the Nilgiris.
+Yet the same process involved some of the more salient features of local monetary culture where honour, devotion, prestige, respect, social and political alliance, social commitment and even love, are often quite explicitly shown in terms of monetary expenses or even in the readiness to run into debt.
 Well, I’ll have to say much more about that.

-Now, isn’t it intriguing how the dollar – a currency which local people hardly ever possessed, nor had even ever seen by themselves, became a symbol or metaphor of their progress, participation and empowerment?
+Now, isn’t it intriguing how the dollar – a currency which local people hardly ever possessed, became a symbol or metaphor of their progress, participation and empowerment?
 At least for me this is a nice example how global key currencies are not only standards of measurement and account but can and do propagate way more specific sets of ideas, ideologies and values.

-Yet, perhaps – when we look at some recent worldwide political and economic developments – the heyday of the dollar may already be fading away, much like the glamour of the Dollar Zone.
+Yet, perhaps – when we look at some recent worldwide political and economic developments – the heyday of the dollar may also be fading away, much like the glamour of the Dollar Zone.

 Though this may slightly appear out of context here: I am still puzzled by the perverted fact that, while there was a time when dollars were regarded as a particularly empowering currency (as in the case of an Indian Dollar Zone), it is also true that nothing but a single unit (meanwhile slightly adjusted) of the world’s leading currency came to define the international poverty line.